lorcan2440/lorcan2440.github.io/content/post/history-of-atomic-theory/index.md

 **Relativistic Quantum Model** (Dirac, 1928).
 Formulated the first quantum theory that incorporated Einstein’s special relativity, describing electrons as excitations of a spinor field (fundamental particles with intrinsic spin) and photons as excitations of an electromagnetic field.
 This also predicted antimatter, with the positron being discovered in a cloud chamber by Anderson in 1932.

 **Band Theory** (Bloch, 1928).
 Developed the band theory of network solids by applying quantum mechanics to periodic lattices, laying the ground for solid state and semiconductor physics.
-All Notes	23.1.
-History of Science

 **Crystal Field Theory (CFT)** (Bethe and van Vleck, 1929).
 Developed to describe ionic bonding in metal-inorganic complexes using the concepts of atomic orbital theory.

 **Hybridisation Theory** (Pauling, 1931).
 Described covalent bonding in terms of atomic orbitals.

-Molecular Orbital (MO) Theory (Hund, Mulliken and Hückel, 1932).
+**Molecular Orbital (MO) Theory** (Hund, Mulliken and Hückel, 1932).
 Described covalent bonds as in-phase and antiphase overlaps between atomic or hybridised orbitals.
-Mulliken and Hund invented LCAO MO theory while Hückel applied MO theory to conjugated π systems.
+Mulliken and Hund invented LCAO MO theory while Hückel applied MO theory to conjugated $π$ systems.

 **Neutrons and Isotopes** (Chadwick, 1932).
 Neutrons were discovered in the nucleus by observing radiation produced when beryllium was bombarded with alpha particles.